shead-custom-design/buildcat/docs/design.rst

 We created Buildcat because we were frustrated with opaque render farm software that was needlessly complex.
-Buildcat is written in Python for portability, simplicity, and flexibility, using existing capabilities wherever possible.
+Buildcat is written in Python for portability, simplicity, and flexibility.
+It runs on OSX, Linux, and Windows, and uses uses existing open source software wherever possible instead of reinventing the wheel.

 .. tip::
-    While Buildcat is as simple as we could possibly make it, there are many moving parts in a render farm - you'll need to understand the following concepts to make yours work.
+    While Buildcat is as simple as we could possibly make it, there are still many moving parts in a render farm - you'll need to understand the following concepts to make yours work.

 Your Buildcat render farm will have all of the following: